lueschem/edi/docs/config_management/yaml.rst

      - The target system user that will be used for configuration management tasks. |br|
        Please note that direct lxc container management uses the root user. |br|
        If unspecified edi will name the configuration management user :code:`edicfgmgmt`.
+   * - parameters
+     - Optional general parameters that are globally visible for all plugins.
+Parameters need to be specified as key value pairs.

 :code:`bootstrap` Section
 +++++++++++++++++++++++++